BenjaminLesne/BenjaminLesne-BenjaminLesne_13_05122021/README.md

 ## Installation

-1 - Install [Yarn](https://yarnpkg.com/) on your system
+- Install [Yarn](https://yarnpkg.com/) on your system
-2-Install and run the back-end API.
+-Install and run the back-end API.
 To do so, follow the installation steps [here](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API) in the readme file
-3-Clone this repository and run yarn install in your command line.
+-Clone this repository and run yarn install in your command line.
-4-Start the app with yarn start
+-Start the app with yarn start
-5-The app should now run in http://localhost:3000/ by default.
+-The app should now run in http://localhost:3000/ by default.

 ## License